-Alternaria black spot and white mold: apply at 10-25% flowering (3-7 days following first flower).
+Restrictions: Alternaria black spot and white mold: apply at 10-25% flowering (3-7 days following first flower).
+Apply at the 2-4 leaf stage for black-leg.
 Use the higher rate when disease pressure is high or if conditions are favorable for disease.